 I would like to change my major.
 How can I do this?

 If you are a non-SSE student who would like to switch into a major offered by SSE, please contact Stephanie De Paola ([email protected]).
 Stephanie will meet with you to plan out your courses to ensure you meet the requirements of your new major, connect you with your new faculty advisor, and process the change of major in Workday.
 If you are switching out of an SSE major into another department or school, please contact Stephanie De Paola ([email protected]) so she can connect you with the academic advisor in the department or school for which you would like to switch.

 I would like to add a minor to my program of study.
 What are the requirements for completing a minor and how do I declare one?

 To declare a minor in Workday, please use the add/change minor instructions in the Workday resource guide.
-Minor requirements vary by department and school so it's important that you review the requirements for your specific minor in the current academic catalog.
-All minors offered by the Scahefer School of Engineering and Science require a two-course overload.
+Minor requirements vary by department and school, so it's important that you review the requirements for your specific minor in the current academic catalog.
+All minors offered by the Schaefer School of Engineering and Science require a two-course overload.
 In other words, if you are pursuing a six-course minor in an SES department, a maximum of four courses can be double-counted between the major and the minor.

 I am a senior and will be completing all of my degree requirements this academic year.
 What do I need to do to ensure that I graduate?

 Students who are nearing the completion of their degree requirements must submit an application for program completion in Workday.
 There are different submission deadlines for undergraduate and graduate students, so please be sure to check the Academic Calendar for updated deadlines.
 Please also review the Registrar's Undergraduate Student Graduation Checklist to make sure you have completed all required steps.